w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 :::warning Always check for Metadata Updates

-Before signing extrinsics with the Polkadot-JS Browser Extension and Parity Signer, always check for metadata updates. [**This video tutorial**](https://youtu.be/gbvrHzr4EDY?t=84) will explain how to do it.
+Before signing extrinsics with the Polkadot-JS Browser Extension and [Polkadot Vault](../general/polkadot-vault.md), always check for metadata updates.
+[**This video tutorial**](https://youtu.be/gbvrHzr4EDY?t=84) will explain how to do it.

 :::

-### Parity Signer vs Browser Extension
+### Parity Signer vs Polkadot-JS Extension

 Parity Signer updates the full metadata through the QR fountain while the extension updates the metadata index (the metadata is not loaded into it).
 As a consequence the process of updating